chpolyzo/Statstics/README.md

+# Notation
+Notation is a common math language used to communocate.
+Regardless which language you speak, you can work together using notation as a common language to solve problems.

-# Notation for Parameters vs. Statistics
+## Notation for Parameters vs. Statistics
+The common ways to notate parameters are differnet from the ways we notate statistics.
+In general, parameters are notated with Greek symbols, where statistics are either notated by lower case letters or the same Greek symbol with a hat on it.

-The most common parameters and corresponding statistics:
+**The most common parameters and corresponding statistics:**

 ![Notation](img/notation.png)